-But in a monospaced font, they are all the same.
+But in a monospace font, they are all the same.

-Rather than being left behind by the mathematical power of the computer, which makes spacing proportional fonts quite easy, monospaced fonts have continued to be popular for lots of reasons.
+Rather than being left behind by the mathematical power of the computer, which makes spacing proportional fonts quite easy, monospace fonts have continued to be popular for lots of reasons.

 The one I’m writing about today though, is very personal.
 Let me tell you why.

 Once the desktop publishing revolution took over with the introduction of the first Macs and Pagemaker software, proportional fonts became the rule.
-Where everything had been typewritten or printed on dot matrix printers—more monospaced fonts—now people were writing books, letters and memos in Palatino, Times Roman and lots of other real typefaces.
+Where everything had been typewritten or printed on dot matrix printers—more monospace fonts—now people were writing books, letters, and memos in Palatino, Times Roman, and lots of other real typefaces.

 I was writing a book at the time and also doing a lot of editing.
 I had trouble for some reason concentrating on the manuscripts I would print out for marking up.
 There was something wrong, and I couldn’t put my finger on it.